joksdz/HackerManNotes-obs/main/Networking/Network security.md

 #### Diffie-Hellman

 One common key exchange method is the [Diffie-Hellman key exchange](https://www.comparitech.com/blog/information-security/diffie-hellman-key-exchange/) it requires the two devices agree on a secret key that they can use to decrypt    the data they send to each other .
-It is often used as the basis for establishing secure communication channels, such as in the [Transport Layer Security](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) (`TLS`) protocol that is used to protect web traffic. [[OSI_model]]
+It is often used as the basic for establishing secure communication channels, such as in the [Transport Layer Security](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) (`TLS`) protocol that is used to protect web traffic. [[OSI_model]]

 One of the main limitations of the `Diffie-Hellman` key exchange is that it is vulnerable to `MITM attacks`.
 In a MITM attack, we intercept the communication between the two parties and pretend to be one of the parties, generating a different secret key and tricking both parties into using it.
 This allows the attacker to read and modify the messages sent between the parties.